satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 ----------------------

+Armamentaria are problematical (please contact the corresponding author for explication.)

 1. \*\*Reviewers are expected to have comprehensive expertise.\*\*

 Reviewers are expected to work in isolation, unable to discuss the